RootHarold/LycorisAD/README.md

-population| Population in the genetic algorithm. | 256 generation| Generation in the genetic algorithm. | 16 weight| The weights used to calculate the threshold.<br/>The first parameter determines the prediction accuracy of normal samples, while the second parameter determines that of anomaly samples. | [1, 1] verbose| Whether to output intermediate information | False
+population| Population in the genetic algorithm. | 256 generation| Generation in the genetic algorithm. | 16 weight| The weights used to calculate the threshold.<br/>The first parameter determines the prediction accuracy of normal samples, while the second parameter determines that of anomaly samples. | [1, 1] verbose| Whether to output intermediate information. | False

 # Examples